feiphoon/github-workshop/README.md

 12. Catch-up point/timecheck (how many groups have at least one pull request open).

 #### Reviewing changes (everyone)
 13. Look at the pull request you were assigned to review.
-View (file diff in the) pull request to see what was changed.
+View the file diff in the pull request to see what was changed.
 14. Make a comment on any line in the file in the pull request (submit it with "Add a single comment").
 15. Change to the pull request's branch and learn to find/navigate files.
 16. Make a general comment on the pull request you are reviewing.

 #### Approving changes (everyone)
 17. Return to your pull request and read any comments left by others on yours.
 Click "Resolve conversation" on the comments (if everything is alright!)